Code of Procedure for Appeals to the Senate Appeals Committee

 28.6.2 The membership of the Committee shall be reported to Senate annually.
 Members shall normally serve for three years.

-28.6.4 Where a member of the Committee has participated directly in the decision appealed against or has an affiliation to the School(s) in which the appellant has been studying, that member shall not sit for that appeal.
+28.6.4 Where a member of the Committee has participated directly in the decision appealed against or has an affiliation to the School(s) in which the student has been studying, that member shall not sit for that appeal.
 A member of the Committee may not sit on an appeal hearing where they have been party to an earlier dismissal of the appeal under preliminary disposal.

 28.6.5 The quorum of the Committee shall be five.
 Exceptionally the Committee shall have powers to co-opt up to two members of Senate in order to obtain a quorum.